Phrogz/visual-scxml-editor/README.md

 * Export diagram as SVG or PNG
 * Visual editing of custom actions with child elements
 * Visual editing of custom actions derived via XSD
+* Closing the text editor should close the webview

 ## Release Notes